BaptisteCarbillet/Vega/readme.md

-## Set up the Raspberry pie and the Waveshare RS485 CAN HAT
+## Set up the Raspberry Pi and the Waveshare RS485 CAN HAT

 RS485 documentation [RS485 CAN HAT - Waveshare Wiki](https://www.waveshare.com/wiki/RS485_CAN_HAT)